ZappaRoberto/VDCNN/README.md

 VDCNN is a neural network that use deep architectures of many convolutional layers to approach text classification and sentiment analysis using up to 29 layers.
 You could read the original paper at the following [link](https://aclanthology.org/E17-1104/).

-This repository is a personal implementation of this paper using pytorch.
+This repository is a personal implementation of this paper using PyTorch 1.13.

 ## Table Of Content